Stay ahead with actionable finance strategies, tips, news, and trends.

 Workday vs. Prophix

-Workday acquired Adaptive Insights (now called Adaptive Planning) and Adaptive Planning is optimized to only work with the Workday ERP.
-Prophix was designed to support open integrations with almost all available ERPs.
+Workday acquired Adaptive Insights (now called Adaptive Planning), and Adaptive Planning is optimized to only work with the Workday ERP.
+Prophix One was designed to support open integrations with almost all available ERPs.

 5: Vena Solutions